Category: Brazil

 Joel Zito Araújo (second from right) and daughter Luiza Botelho (far right) during Q&A’s after screening their films Brasiliana and BELA LX-404.

-• Blog: Finally a Crib
+• Blog: I Have a Crib!

 I still haven’t found permanent housing but I’m getting closer and keeping the faith.
 I love being away from the evils of corporate America.
 I actually get a lot more done.
-I found a routine at least there’s been some stability there.
+I found a routine so at least there’s been some stability there.
 I’ve been getting my steps in, biking, swimming in the ocean, and eating right.
 I’ll do anything but go to the gym.
 Gonna try a yoga class and maybe pilates.
 But I’m scared if I try pilates I’ll never wanna do it again lol.

 I love meeting people who do exactly what I want to do.
-Videographer, travels and makes documentaries for music artists.
+A videographer, who travels and makes documentaries for music artists.
 It’s cool and all meeting these folk but y’all gotta understand I need to meet dream hampton.
 I desperately need some female mentorship in my life, and she’s everything I wanna be.
 I’ve already had a man in this industry give me back-handed compliments on my skills or tell me his thoughts on men’s roles in women’s lives.
 When is it my turn.
 I have so much to say with my docs and it’s just as important, if not more important than what the rest of these niggas got going on.
 I deserve to feel empowered with my work.

 More updates on the doc soon.
 Like I said, this apartment is close I can feel it.